bahmutov/ggit/README.md

 }
 ```

-This is a wrapper around command `git diff --name-status --diff-filter=ACMD`.
+This is a wrapper around two commands `git diff --name-status --diff-filter=ACMD`
+and `git status --porcelain`